-Offering Investors a 16-hour Trading Window, Moomoo Achieves Record User Number
+Offering investors a 16-hour Trading Window, moomoo Achieves Record user Number

 - Support opening an account online in just a few minutes;

-- Invest in global markets from a single platform: trade more than 10,000 symbols such as stocks and ETFs from Singapore, US, Hong Kong SAR, and China A-share markets.
+- Invest in global markets from a single platform: trade more than 10,000 symbols such as stocks and ETFs from US and Australia markets.

 - 24/7 global real-time financial news from world-renowned financial media such as Dow Jones and Benzinga.

-- Free Level 2 advanced market data for US stocks, 40-level order book, and data updated as fast as 0.3s/time.

-- Professional and smart investment analysis tools that can analyze companies from the financial, technical, and fundamental aspects to help investors make more informed investment decisions.

-- 24/7 customer support to fully meet the needs of customers in local markets.
+- 24-hours customer support on trading days to fully meet the needs of customers in local markets.

 - Rich investor education courses that cover stocks, funds, options, and other financial instruments.
 The content includes operation guidelines, practical strategies, investment concepts, investment methods, and many more.